mtrimpe/authzen/api/authorization-api-1_0.md

 If an `evaluations` array IS present and contains one or more objects, these form distinct requests that the PDP will evaluate.
 These requests are independent from each other, and may be executed sequentially or in parallel, left to the discretion of each implementation.

-The top-level `subject`, `action`, `resource`, and `context` keys provide default values for their respective fields in `evaluations` array.
+The top-level `subject`, `action`, `resource`, and `context` keys provide default values for their respective fields in the `evaluations` array.
 The top-level `subject`, `action` and `resource` keys MAY be omitted if the `evaluations` array IS present, contains one or more objects and every object in the `evaluations` array contains the respective given top-level key.
 This behavior is described in {{default-values}}.

 The following is a non-normative example for specifying three requests, with no default values: